RIKEN-RCCS/lens3/doc/setting.md

 * Related user IDs
   * `nginx`
-  * `lens3:lens3` -- a pseudo user for daemons
+  * `lens3:lens3` -- a pseudo user for services
-  * `lens3-admin:lens3` -- a pseudo user for administraion
+  * `lens3-admin:lens3` -- a pseudo user for administration

 * Used files and directories
   * /usr/lib/systemd/system/lenticularis-adm.service